The Bankrate promise

 Since 529 college savings plans provide tax incentives, the IRS writes strict rules to ensure they aren’t being taken advantage of.
 While contributing to a 529, keep these important rules and restrictions in mind:

-Gorman does point out, though, that most Americans won’t come close to reaching the maximum contribution.
+Gorman does point out, though, that most Americans won’t come close to reaching that contribution threshold.

 “Parents get very apprehensive that they’re going to overfund a plan — but most people don’t even really get close,” Gorman says.
 “So overfunding really should not be of concern.”

 Balances in 529s could affect financial aid rewards.
 Balance amounts are taken into the expected family contribution (EFC) amounts, but Gorman points out the calculation used will vary, depending on who owns the account.
-For example, if a parent owns the account, the amount considered in the family contribution is around 5 percent; if someone else were to own the account, like grandparents, distributions could reduce eligibility for need-based aid by as much as 50 percent.
+For example, if a parent owns the account, the amount considered in the family contribution is nearly 6 percent.
 If the student owns the account, eligibility could be reduced by as much as 20 percent of the asset value.

 “It does seem a bit draconian, especially in the day and age where college costs are so high and it really, truly takes a village.”
 Gorman says.
 “It’s a bit unfair, but they’re trying to make sure people don’t start gaming the system.”